bopritchard/Foreman/README.md

 - **Monitoring and logging** capabilities
 - **Security best practices** with IAM roles and policies

+*Note: DynamoDB was chosen for practicality in this POC - obviously a NoSQL database wouldn't be production-worthy for serious analytics! 😄 Just keeping things simple for the demo.*

 ### 💡 **Why This Matters for Your Team**

 This demonstrates my ability to: